Discover all the tax services we offer

-Employers and employees are permitted to contribute to 401(k) plans for retirement savings.
-In general, an employee younger than 50 can contribute no more than $19,500 for tax year 2020.
+Employers and employees are permitted to contribute to 401(k) in Australia for retirement savings.
+In general, an employee younger than 50 can contribute no more than $20,500 for tax year 2022.
 Assuming the contribution is coming from an Australian superannuation fund and you’ve reached the preservation age (55-60 years), a larger contribution is allowed.

 A 401(k) plan is a defined contribution retirement plan sponsored by employers on behalf of their employees.
 The name is derived from the section of the US Internal Revenue Code.